druids/django-pyston/docs/forms.rst

 Pyston REST form adds some features that improve usability of Django form for REST purposes.

-RESTMeta
+RestMeta
 --------

-Similary to Django form Meta you can use RESTMeta where you can set these attributes
+Similary to Django form Meta you can use RestMeta where you can set these attributes

 .. attribute:: RestMeta.resource_typemapper